-Here it can get a little complicated.
+Here, it can get a little complicated.
 Because there’s no universal grading system for shipping containers.
-Something that also leads to a lot of confusion with all the different abbreviations to explain the container condition such as WWT, CW, F, and B. And these abbreviations are some you’ll quickly come across.
+Something that also leads to a lot of confusion with all the different abbreviations to explain the container condition, such as WWT, CW, F, and B. And you’ll come across these abbreviations when you’re buying a container.
 So, let’s clear that up first.

 We’ll start out with the different grades.
-There are: One-trip containers, that have only been shipped from the manufacturer to the owner.
-Below you can see the journey for a typical one-trip container 👇
+There are one-trip containers that have only been shipped from the manufacturer to the owner.
+Find below the journey for a typical one-trip container 👇

-If we instead look at the grading, there are other abbreviations to look out for.
-There are the following gradings: F, A, B, and C.
+If we, instead, look at the grading, there are other abbreviations to look out for – like the following gradings: F, A, B, and C.

-A grade-A container is new, refurbished, or used, where a grade B container is cargo-worthy.
+A grade-A container is new, refurbished, or used, whereas, a grade B container is cargo-worthy.
 Containers with a C grading are often called wind and watertight or cargo-worthy 2 containers.